-In the Fourth Year, boys have the opportunity to participate in our exchanges.
+In Year 10, boys have the opportunity to participate in our exchanges.
 We have established exchanges with the Herderschule in Rendsburg, two schools near Lyon, and a school in Malaga.

 Modern Languages - Sixth Form

 Sixth Form Curriculum

 At present, we offer AS and A-levels in French, German and Spanish.
 We follow the AQA exam board.
 The course is for students who: